gooddavvy/EliaPlus/README.md

 ## Introduction

-`EliaPlus` is an application for interacting with LLMs which runs entirely in your terminal, and is designed to be keyboard-focused, efficient, and fun to use!
+`elia+` (powered, modified, and credited by [`elia`](https://github.com/darrenburns/elia)) is an application for interacting with LLMs which runs entirely in your terminal, and is designed to be keyboard-focused, efficient, and fun to use!
 It stores your conversations in a local SQLite database, and allows you to interact with a variety of models.
 Speak with proprietary models such as ChatGPT and Claude, or with local models running through `ollama` or LocalAI.